Utah Olympic Park

 The Utah Olympic Park, a U.S. Olympic Training site, now serves as a year-round competition and training ground for recreational and high-performance athletes.
-Visitors can watch athletes in training, visit the Alf Engen Ski History Museum (free admission) and the 2002 Eccles Winter Olympic Museum, race down the track in a bobsled, or learn how to steer your own skeleton or luge by taking an "Intro Camp."
+Visitors can watch athletes in training, visit the Alf Engen Ski History Museum (free admission) and the 2002 Eccles Winter Olympic Museum, and race down the track in a bobsled.
 The Park is owned by a non-profit organization, the Utah Athletic Foundation, which is responsible for keeping the Park and the Utah Olympic Oval operating for use by future athletes, world champions and the general public.
-Daily guided tours during the summer are available.
+Daily guided tours are offered year-round.

 Daily Guided Tours of Olympic Competition Sites

 Travel to the top of the world's highest altitude ski jumps and see one of the fastest bobsled, luge and skeleton tracks where Olympic history was made.
 Watch athletes in winter training as they ski jump off the K90 and K120 Nordic hills and launch themselves into the air off the freestyle aerial kickers.
 Visit the interactive Alf Engen Ski Museum which chronicles Utah's ski history and the new 2002 Olympic Winter Games Museum.
 Free Admission